 Invest in a Leland Net and invest in your sport’s future.

 The right landing net actually ain’t for you at all…it’s for your best buddy, your ultimate fishing partner, the trout you just hooked.
 Your job (and actually your responsibility) is to get that trout back in the water as safely as possible, so it can continue to thrive and share its magic with another angler.
-That’s called catch and release fishing and you should know how to do it properly.

 Don’t get us wrong, at Leland…we’re actually huge fans of eating a trout in the right situation.
 And…that situation is usually high in the mountains, where the trout far outnumber humans.
 If you have the desire and time, head to the high hills.
 Hook yourself a trout and properly dispatch it.
 Cook it correctly and enjoy the spoils.
 It’s good for the soul.